docker/docs/compose/gettingstarted.md

 See `docker-compose --help` to see other available commands.
 You can also install [command completion](completion.md) for the bash and zsh shell, which also shows you available commands.

-If you started Compose with `docker-compose up -d`, you'll probably want to stop your services once you've finished with them:
+If you started Compose with `docker-compose up -d`, stop your services once you've finished with them:

     $ docker-compose stop